appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 For a production deployment, a basic understanding of Kubernetes is sufficient.
 This knowledge will help you effectively manage and troubleshoot the cluster, optimize resource allocation, and maintain security.

+Some example commands in this documentation are written for Linux and macOS terminals.
+You can use the appropriate alternatives for other operating systems.

 ## Prerequisites

 ### Domain Name